COSC481W-2021Fall/capstone-snack-attack/README.md

 ##### Ke Shao - Team Member

 I am a graduate student at Eastern Michigan Universiy majoring in Computer Science and plan to graduate in the 2022.
 I like traveling, music and taking care of my babies.

+##### Sandra Sabatini - Team Member

+This is my last semester at EMU, majoring in Computer science, and mathematics.
+Married to a good guy, involved in my church, and i enjoy gardening and working out.